OscarYau525/OscarYau525.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am studying the 4th year of PhD at CUHK, Department of SEEM, supervised by [Prof. Hoi-To Wai](https://www1.se.cuhk.edu.hk/~htwai/).
+I am studying the 4th year PhD at CUHK, Department of SEEM, supervised by [Prof. Hoi-To Wai](https://www1.se.cuhk.edu.hk/~htwai/).
 I graduated with a BSc in Computer Science at CUHK in 2021.
 My research focuses on distributed optimization algorithms for machine learning / deep learning.
 {style="text-align: justify;"}